- Description and Purpose

 The budget statement should only include a list of items that will be purchased with this grant money and a one-sentence justification.

-For application instructions and materials, please see the URAP_GIAR_Cover_Letter_and_Instructions.
+For application instructions and materials, please download the Cover Letter and Instructions PDF file here.

 URAP Undergraduate Research Symposium